Skip to content

 • Amabel B. James Professor of History, Harvard University

-• Resident Faculty & Seminar Co-chair, Minda de Gunzburg Center for European Studies, Harvard University
+• Resident Faculty & Seminar Chair, Minda de Gunzburg Center for European Studies, Harvard University

-• Faculty Affiliate, Department of Germanic Languages and Literatures, Harvard University
+• Faculty Affiliate, Department of Germanic Languages and Literatures; Department of Government; and Department of Philosophy, Harvard University

 “Gordon’s confidently gripping and at the same time persistently subtle interpretation brings a new tone to the debate about Adorno’s negativism.
 Engaging with Adorno’s lectures, Gordon shows how the negative dialectic, though eluding direct access to statements about the ‘good life,’ means to spell out the contours of a ‘right’ life.
 Within the enchanted bounds of a distorted whole, Adorno searches for traces of a failed happiness.
 From the despairing criticism of the world’s hopeless condition, the Hegelian nonetheless discerns a transcending impulse of hope that points far beyond the Kantian encouragement to use our rational freedom.”